pymc-devs/pymc-data-umbrella/2023-03_sprint/sprint_parties/translators.md

 # Translators

 We would like to thank everyone who translated this event website from English to Spanish and Portuguese.
-If you would like to volunteer for translations, see {ref}language-translations.
+If you would like to volunteer for translations, see {ref}`language-translations`.

 ::::{grid} 2 3 4 5
 :gutter: 1